rivi-s/pfQuest/COMPATIBILITY.md

 - Auto-questing: accept, complete, turn in, and collect no-choice rewards
 - Optional low-level quest skipping and runecloth-donation automation

+pfQuest Turtle also works on a clean 1.12 client.

 Without pfQuest Turtle, pfQuest still works, but Turtle-specific quest content and auto-questing are unavailable.

 ## Optional: ClassicAPI